England. Change location

 What you will study

-In 1500, the old order of the feudal system was still firmly in place over large parts of Europe and the Catholic Church held huge power and authority over many aspects of life.
+In 1500, the old order of the feudal system was still firmly in place over large parts of Europe, and the Catholic Church held huge power and authority over many aspects of life.
 Yet new ideas about learning associated with the Renaissance were spreading across Europe.
-By 1780, Enlightenment ideas of a greater political accountability were taking hold, and some hierarchies questioned.
+By 1780, Enlightenment ideas of greater political accountability were taking hold, and some hierarchies were questioned.
 Towns and cities were playing a growing role in culture, politics and economy, and society had become more mobile and diverse – all before the transformations brought about by the French Revolution and the Industrial Revolution at the end of the eighteenth century.

 This module takes the approach of social and cultural history, focusing in particular on everyday life.
 Even major events such as the Reformation are studied mainly through their effects on people and communities.
 To help you get to grips with this rich history, the module is driven by an expanding scope of study, from individuals to communities to states.
-While the main focus is on Europe rather than the wider world, you'll be studying human diversity and in particular Black people and religious minorities, Muslims and Jews, who lived in Europe.
+While the main focus is on Europe rather than the wider world, you'll be studying human diversity and, in particular, Black people and religious minorities, Muslims and Jews, who lived in Europe.
 You will explore why and how they travelled, what occupations they took up and how they integrated into or were excluded from communities and society.

 Content and themes